IWI Galil ACE: Sights

-The ACE has a fully adjustable iron sights with tritium front post and two dot tritium rear aperture.
+The Galil ACE has a fully adjustable iron sights with tritium front post and two dot tritium rear aperture.
 It also features a Picatinny rail for mounting various optical sight.

 Stock

-The standard buttstock found on the ACE is a six-position telescopic stock that can be fitted with an optional cheek-piece to improve the sighting of the weapon when using an optical sight.
+The standard buttstock found on the Galil ACE is a six-position telescopic stock that can be fitted with an optional cheek-piece to improve the sighting of the weapon when using an optical sight.
 An optional right folding version of the standard buttstock is also available.

 The forearm consists of MIL-STD-1913 Picatinny rails on the bottom and both sides for mounting accessories such as aiming optics.
 The side forearm rails have central grooves to provide routing channels for electric wiring used by pressure switch activated accessories.
 The forearm comes with quick detachable polymer covering panels that can be mounted to protect the rails when a side or bottom rail has no accessories mounted to it.
 The gas tube above the barrel also has a Picatinny rail mounted on top that is aligned with the rail mounted on the cover over the receiver.